 We have also granted performance-based options to each of our named executive officers that will generally become exercisable as follows: (1) 35.0% of the performance-based options vest upon the occurrence of a "change in control"; (2) 35.0% of the performance-based options vest upon the occurrence of a "change of control" and the persons that acquired shares of our common stock in March 2010, or the 2010 Investors, having received either a 20.0% internal rate of return, defined as the fully diluted rate of return annualized for one share of stock on an original investment of \$10.00 per share, or 2.5 times their original investment of \$10.00 per share; and (3) the final 30.0% of the performance-based options vest upon the occurrence of a "change of control" and 2010 Investors having received either a 30.0% internal rate of return or 3.5 times their original investment of \$10.00 per share.
 For purposes of the option agreements, a "change of control" is defined as (1) the consummation of a merger or consolidation of Veritex Holdings with or into another entity or any other corporate organization, if persons who were not shareholders immediately prior to such merger, consolidation or other reorganization own immediately after such merger, consolidation or other reorganization 50.0% or more of the voting power of the outstanding securities of each of the continuing or surviving entity, and any direct or indirect parent corporation of such continuing or surviving entity; or (2) the sale, transfer or other disposition of all or substantially all of our assets.
+Prior to the completion of this offering, we intend to cancel all of our performance based options as described below under "-2014 Omnibus Incentive Plan."

-We have also granted shares of restricted stock to each of our named executive officers.
-The restrictions on the shares of restricted stock held by Mr. Holland and Ms. Skelly lapse and the shares are fully vested on the fourth anniversary of the grant date.
-The restrictions on the shares of restricted stock held by Mr. Murphy lapse and are fully vested on the third anniversary of the grant date.
+We have also granted restricted stock units to each of our named executive officers.
+The restrictions on the restricted stock units held by Mr. Holland and Ms. Skelly lapse and the units are fully vested on the fourth anniversary of the grant date.
+The restrictions on the restricted stock units held by Mr. Murphy lapse and are fully vested on the third anniversary of the grant date.